 ● Gender reassignment surgery male to female

-Each sex change operation is different, as it depends heavily on the patient’s wishes and health, both physical and mental.
+Each sex change procedure is unique because it relies intensely upon the wishes and health, both mental and physical, of the patient.

-● Mental Health Evaluation – the patient must be thoroughly evaluated before following hormone therapy
+● Mental Health Evaluation – in-depth evaluation before hormone therapy

-● Hormone Therapy – hormones are used to masculinise or feminise the patient’s features, including voice depth, strength and hair growth
+● Hormone Therapy – to masculinize or feminize the characteristics of the patient involving, strength, voice depth, and hair growth

-● Gender reassignment surgery – the set of procedures by which the patient can become the opposite sex
+● Gender reassignment surgery – the series of operations so as to turn the patient into the converse gender

 ● HIV infection